johannschopplich/nuxt-kql/docs/guide/getting-started.md

 Now, you can fetch data with the [`useQuery`](/api/use-query) composable.

 ## Step.
-4: Fetch Queries
+4: Send Queries

-Use the globally available `useQuery` composable to fetch queries:
+Use the globally available `useQuery` composable to send queries:

 ```vue
 <script setup lang="ts">